“As a freelancer, how do I choose my niche? Do I need to cboose a niche at all?”

 Do you want to do this?
-Since it’s how you’ll be spending half of your waking hours, it doesn’t make sense to pursue a niche that doesn’t interest you.
+Since it’s how you’ll be spending a chunk of your waking hours, it doesn’t make sense to pursue a niche that doesn’t interest you.

 Don’t jump into SaaS just because it’s hot, only to find a bunch of your competitors – who are more passionate about SaaS – have made the jump too.
-Be there because you really want to.
+Be there because you really want to be there.

 If you’ve gone four-for-four with the above filters, you have a niche definition that should work for you.
 “Two out of four ain’t bad” is not the game to play when the success of your business is at stake.

 Common Objections to Niching (And the Occasional Snarky Reply)

 In researching this post, I came upon several objections to niching.
 Here are some of the most prevalent objections, sometimes verbatim, and my responses to each.

 “In the first few years, do not niche.
 Pitch anything that moves and take every bit of work that you can.”

 As far as blanket advice goes, I find “do not niche” to be rather more dangerous than “you must niche.”

 “Do not niche” is also a little dumb, to be honest: Why would you advise someone not to do something that’s been proven to work, when done correctly?